 I tested the water with this woman through numerous conversations that had subtle kink references to check her openness to the topic before gradually revealing my kinks.
 This was to reduce the likelihood of her invoking an adverse reaction.

-You can do this easily by striking up a casual conversation about sex and making a few kinky jokes or references – if they respond well to them, then you can take it further.
+You can do this quickly by striking up a casual conversation about sex and making a few kinky jokes or references – if they respond well to them, then you can take it further.

 If at any point you gauge that they're not open to it, then you can leave the conversation there.